Obituary of Lorna Elizabeth Anderson

 We have been married 55+ years, and still live in the same family home that we have occupied since 1973.
 Lorna was a wonderful companion to me and a homemaker, and a loving mother to Stephen and Jordan.
 Lorna was a proud grandma to Tyler and Jayden and an equally proud mother-in-law to Lori.
 It was important to Lorna to get all seven of us together at least monthly for a family dinner.
 It was always a must to be together for birthdays and other special occasions.
 Lorna cherished the many friendships she had made throughout her nine lives which enhanced and gave meaning to all of them.
 If you were lucky enough to be Lorna’s friend, you were a friend for life.
 Lorna was also caring for strangers.
 For years she supported two children in Africa through Plan International Canada, repaired many cleft palates through Operation Smile, and always carried change in her purse for those on the street asking for a handout.

-To plant a tree in memory of Lorna Anderson, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Lorna Anderson, please visit our Tree Store

 Have A Question?